They were honest and upfront about everything from the start. Great customer service and will recommend to anyone.

 Illnesses associated with the frequent use of talcum powder include:

-How Do Researchers Determine the Link to talc powder and Cancer?
+How Do Researchers Determine the Baby Powder Cancer Connection?

 In most cases, one type of research is not enough to determine the far-reaching effects of talc powder.
 Researchers use two primary types of studies to figure out if talc use or exposure leads to cancer: